Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: India's Cultural Roots

 • This recognition was due to the careful transmission of Vedic chanting over thousands of years.

-b.
-Vedic society
+B. Vedic society

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6

-• Not much is known about how these clans governed their society.
-The Vedas provide some clues through terms like räjä (meaning king or ruler), sabhä, and samiti, which refer to gatherings or assemblies of people.
+• There is limited information about how these clans were governed.
+The Vedas offer some insights with terms like rājā (meaning king or ruler), sabhā, and samiti, which refer to gatherings or assemblies of people.

-• The Vedic texts also mention various professions, including agriculturist(farmer), weaver, potter, builder, carpenter, healer, dancer, barber, and priest.
+• The Vedic texts also mention various jobs, including agriculturist (farmer), weaver, potter, builder, carpenter, healer, dancer, barber, and priest.

-c.
-Vedic schools of thought
+C. Vedic schools of thought

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6

-• Two famous mantras convey this idea:
+• Two well-known mantras express this idea:

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6